in the Lift

 Thomas: Ok, thank you, I will send you my CV tonight.
 Bye.

 Surprised of the rapidity of the offer, I opened the door of the apartment and said to my partner: ‘You won’t believe what just happened in the lift!
 I’ve found a job’.
 Later that night I sent my curriculum and a scanned copy of my passport to Oliver and I had an interview with him on Monday morning.
 I had another interview for a small company in the afternoon but since it was not what I was expecting, my choice was made.
 I signed Oliver’s contract on Tuesday and started to work on Thursday of that same week as an Art teacher at EWFZ, a school affiliated to the Beijing International Studies University (BISU).
 Later on, people’s reactions to that anecdote went from ‘how lucky you are’, ‘you created your own luck’, ‘you can thank the lift to let Oliver be there at the right moment’, ‘Oliver was desperately looking for a new teacher through agencies and you just showed up’ to more mystical interpretations ‘you were both predestined to meet each other in the lift’.
 As such, this anecdote could be a tool to demonstrate how people find jobs in unexpected places or, the other way around, how the lift creates absurd conversations about, for example, one’s nationality, being the ‘where-are-you-from’ question a premise to getting a job in a country where teaching jobs for foreigners are very common.
-One could ask whether my nationality counted more than my capacities to take over this job position, and there is no doubt about it in, at least, this first encounter.
-The lift brought together two people that did not know each other and might not necessarily want to be together but had no choice to be in the same lift to return home.
-As time is always short in a lift, talks are short and, as shown in this anecdote, we went directly to the essential in a rather pragmatic exchange of questions and answers as if it was a one-minute speed dating.
+As accidental teacher, one could ask whether my nationality counted more than my capacities to take over this job position, and there is no doubt about it for, at least, this first encounter.
+The lift brought together two people that did not know each other and might not necessarily want to be together but had no choice to use the same lift to get home.
+As talks are always short in a lift, as shown in this anecdote, we went directly to the essential in a rather pragmatic exchange of questions and answers as if it was a one-minute speed dating.

 In almost four years, other interactions took place in that lift, from smiling at babies or dogs, talking to curious old men about the weather and France, but little else as, I said before, people are usually silent, and me being most of my time in my thoughts or looking at the ads on the walls which, by the way, I have always thought they should not be allowed in such amount in a residential building.
 Beyond conversations, lifts might make us thing about details that could be worth studying as the right to advertise, pressing buttons with toothpicks or Kleenex in Covid times; one’s position in a lift whether in the back, on a side, whether near the panel as the person in charge of pressing the ‘close door’ button at each floor; the queues at the ground floor in office buildings and how to overcome them astutely; the experience of getting stuck in the lift and the solutions found to leave it; the suspension in time and space for few minutes, a physical and mental suspension where anything or nothing could happen, a sort of situation we do not control.
 It is to be said that all these lift dynamics do not necessarily become anecdotes.
 As we have seen, lift anecdotes are short stories that make us remember what happened inside the lift at a very specific moment, and by sharing them, knowledge is shared too in an entertaining way.
 It is an exercise that needs to activate one's memory and which outcomes can be useful for oneself and others, for the present and future.